aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-sections/_index.md

 title: Working with Sections in Python
 articleTitle: Working with Sections
 linktitle: Working with Sections
-description: "Create and manage sections and section breaks in a document using python."
+description: "Create and manage sections and section breaks in a document using Python."
 type: docs
 weight: 60
 url: /python-net/working-with-sections/